gaultier/blog/how_should_your_mutex_be_named.md

 ## Structural search

 I use `ripgrep` and `awk` all the time when developing, probably at least once a minute, and these tools can give us the answers... kind of, since they operate on raw text.
+Complex code constructs or contextual searches e.g. 'A function call whose third argument is a number and the function name starts with `get`' may be impossible to find correctly.

 What I often actually need to do is *search the code structurally*, meaning search the Abstract Syntax Tree (AST).
 And the good news is, there are tools nowadays than can do that!
 I never took the time to learn one, even though this came up a few times, so I felt this is finally the occasion.